uclh-criu/learning-datascience/Instructions/instructions-for-trainers.md

 ## General tips.
-- Note that powerpoint slides have speaker notes switch to 'presenter view' to see.
+- Powerpoint slides have some speaker notes switch to 'presenter view' to see.

 [todo OLD below, do we need it]